PhD topics & MSc projects

 PhD topics

-Higher-dimensional PDE solvers
+Higher-dimensional PDE solver meshes

 Time stepping

 The solvers in my group typically use fixed time stepping (where all parts of the mesh advance in time with the same speed) or they use something like bucketed time stepping.
 Here, finer mesh parts advance with smaller time step sizes, but this “smaller” is dictated by the mesh resolution difference.
 We have some examples where mesh parts can advance in time totally anarchically anticipating the information propagation speed of the physic.
-All of these schemes have massive issues:
+All of these schemes have at least two massive issues:

 - The load balancing is hard;